jennifer-bio/epimuller/docs/README.rst

 ~~~~~

 If you would like to specify color for clade: in –parentHierarchy_name
-file (of drawMuller.py input) add col with name: “color” and hex color
+file (of epimuller-draw/drawMuller.py input) add col with name: “color”
-value (starting with #) for clades you want to specify.
+and hex color value (starting with #) for clades you want to specify.

 Plot and font size
 ~~~~~~~~~~~~~~~~~~

 In the file: scripts/drawMuller.py ; near top of script change value for desired WIDTH, HEIGHT , LEGENDWIDTH (space on right side of plot for labels), MARGIN, or FONTSIZE variables.
-Then run with source code by > python scripts/drawMuller.py [Arugments]
+Then run with source code in epimuller folder by $python scripts/drawMuller.py [Arugments]

 Parse GISAID fasta for metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~